Akhirah

-al-Ākhirah (الآخرة, derived from Akhir which means last, ultimate, end or close) is an Arabic term for "the Hereafter".
+Al-Ākhirah (الآخرة, derived from Akhir which means last, ultimate, end or close) is an Arabic term for "the Hereafter".

-In Islamic eschatology, on Judgment Day, the natural or temporal world (dunya) will come to an end, the dead will be resurrected from their graves, and God will pronounce judgment on their deeds, consigning them for eternity to either the bliss of jannah (heaven) or the torment of jahannam (hell).
+In Islamic eschatology, on Judgment Day, the natural or temporal world (dunya) will come to an end, the dead will be resurrected from their graves, and God will pronounce judgment on their deeds, consigning them for eternity to either the bliss of Jannah (heaven) or the torment of Jahannam (hell).

 The belief that death is not the end of existence, but a transferral from the temporal world to the everlasting world, (al-Ākhirah), is a belief Islam shares with other Abrahamic religions such as Judaism and Christianity.

 Al-Ākhirah is referenced dozens of times in the Quran in numerous surahs where among other things, believers are told it makes "the enjoyment of this worldly life" (dunya) appear "insignificant" (Q.9:38).

-In connection with the Last Judgment, it is traditionally considered to be one of the six essential beliefs of Muslims, (along with Tawhid (monotheism), angels, the four Revealed Books (Injeel(Gospel), Taurait(Torah), Quran and Zabur(Psalms)), prophets and messengers, and predestination).
-In Islamic doctrine, Al-Akhirah is necessary because the pious often suffer and unbelievers often prosper and enjoy themselves in the temporal world.
-To rectify that and to bring justice, Al-Akhirah with rewards of Jannah and punishment of Jahannam is necessary.
+In connection with the Last Judgment, it is traditionally considered to be one of the six essential beliefs of Muslims, along with Tawhid (monotheism), angels, the four Revealed Books: the Injeel (Gospel), Tawrat (Torah), Quran, and the Zabur (Psalms), and prophets and messengers, and predestination.
+In Islamic doctrine, al-Akhirah is necessary because the pious often suffer and unbelievers often prosper and enjoy themselves in the temporal world.
+To rectify that and to bring justice, al-Akhirah with rewards of Jannah and punishment of Jahannam is necessary.

 Importance

-In the Quran, dunya is contrasted with akhira as "now" v. "later" and also as something negative v. something positive.
+In the Quran, dunya is contrasted with akhira as "now" versus "later" and also as something negative versus something positive.